Burn Injuries at Work

 Being burned is among the most serious and painful types of injuries suffered by workers in the Commonwealth of Massachusetts.
 While many think of fire as the most common cause of burn injuries, severe burns can also be caused by exposure to extreme heat, hazardous chemicals, electricity, friction, and radiation.
 There are also what are known as cold temperature burns caused by exposure to cold, wet, or windy conditions and some dangerous chemicals.
 A cold burn is just as serious as one caused by a heat source and are more common in areas like Boston that have extremely cold winters.

 Burns injuries are classified based upon degrees.
 A first-degree burn is the least serious of burn injuries and affects only the first layer of skin.
 Second-degree burns are more serious and can be either a superficial partial-thickness burn affecting the first and second layer of skin or deep partial-thickness burns affecting more layers of skin.
 Third-degree burns are extremely serious and involve damage to all layers and skin and tissue beneath the skin.
 Third-degree burns are considered full-thickness and require immediate medical attention.
-There are also fourth-degree burns that involve burn damage to ligaments, tendons, muscle and bone.
+There are also fourth-degree burns that involve burn damage to ligaments, tendons, muscle, and bone.

 The team of attorneys at the Law Offices of Jeffery S. Glass, LLC know, burn injuries are among the most complex work injury cases a law firm can handle.
 In some cases, the injuries may prove fatal.
 Even if a worker survives a third or fourth-degree burn, there is an extreme risk for developing a fatal infection, because the protective layer of skin has been destroyed.
-If an on-the-job burn accident results in a workers’ death, the surviving spouse or other family member will need to apply for workers’ compensation death benefits.
+If an on-the-job burn accident results in a workers’ death, the surviving spouse or another family member will need to apply for workers’ compensation death benefits.

 Workers’ compensation death benefits in Massachusetts can include payment for medical bills associated with the fatal injury, funeral bills, and lost wages for money the employee would have earned had it not been for the fatal burn accident.